ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Send single screenshot to telegram

+- Can sing **Happy Birthday** "if the root user can communicate with ALSA" or just beeps.

+- Replace the server's website into the malware's generated html file

+- Change contents of motd and issue file into custom generated defined by enscrambled

 # Work in Progress

 - Make it like computer worm

-- Replace the server's website into the malware's generated html file

-- It sings "Happy Birthday" endlessly

 - Block shutdown/reboot signal from executing

+- Tamper web server (Apache2 or nginx) to point generated "index.html"

 - (FAIL) Can detatch to terminal and can relaunch itself to a new terminal session